pingfu/pingfu.github.io/_posts/2026-05-18-safety-framework.md

 permalink: /:title
 ---

-> This post makes use of the [Safety by Design](https://safety-framework.fawltea.net/) Index, which is a common language and set of levels for discussing device safety, and encouraging safer-by-design development, developed by the author.
+> This post makes use of the [Safety by Design](https://safety-framework.fawltea.net/) Index, a common language and set of levels for discussing device safety and encouraging safer-by-design development.
+The index was created by the author.

 I climb, but in the same way some people, myself included, "speak French": somewhere between a beginner and a liability.
 Mostly sport, and mostly outdoors.

 So naturally, like many other recreational climbers, I’ve also developed strong opinions about gear, safety systems, and load paths I probably have no business having.

 Case in point, a climber (typical gear-head equipment collector type) was recently talking up his Petzl GriGri as the obviously safer choice compared to a tube-style ATC, and suggesting everybody try belaying with it.